subhan-0786/subhan-0786/README.md

 ## About Me

 I am a versatile Computer Science Engineer passionate about leveraging innovative technologies to create impactful solutions.
-Currently pursuing a Bachelor’s degree in Computer and Information Sciences at the Pakistan Institute of Engineering and Applied Sciences, I excel in quickly mastering new technologies and delivering high-quality code.
+Adept at quickly mastering new technologies and delivering high-quality code.
+Currently pursuing a Bachelor’s degree in Computer and Information Sciences at Pakistan Institute of Engineering and Applied Sciences.

 ## Expertise